Hozzu/Object-detection-SNPE/README.md

 This appliation supports two mode: camera and image.
 Camera mode runs object detection from camera input and displays the result on monitor.
 This shows the speed and accuracy of model intuitively and visually.
-Image mode runs object detection with given image files and prints the average inference speed and mAP (mean absolute precision).
+Image mode runs object detection with given image files and prints the average inference speed and mAP (mean average precision).
 This shows the speed and accuracy of model quantitatively.

 ## Build
 This application runs only on qualcomm HW since it uses SNPE.